 What is the “New Normal” for Finance and Operations Teams?

-As the COVID-19 pandemic continues, organizations and business leaders continue to strategize on how they can best prepare so that operations and people can continue operating in this “new normal”.
+As the COVID-19 pandemic continues, organizations and business leaders continue to strategize on how to operate in this ‘new normal’.
 Procurify recently held an online panel discussion to answer this wide-sweeping question and also give actionable insights for the new environment that finance, accounting, and operations teams find themselves in.

 You are not alone if you feel overwhelmed with the fast pace at which changes are hitting your organization.
 Historically, finance has been slower to adopt new technology than other departments, and change management is now an essential skill for leaders.
 Listen to the replay and watch the discussion on the risks, challenges, and new processes that are now being forced upon companies and their teams.